 The Indiana Economic Development Corp. issued this news release tonight:

-The Indiana Economic Development Corporation offered PADNOS Plastics Solutions, Inc. up to $75,000 in conditional tax credits and up to $40,000 in training grants based on the company's job creation plans.
-These tax credits are performance-based, meaning until Hoosiers are hired, the company is not eligible to claim incentives.
-The town of Fremont approved additional incentives at the request of the Steuben County Economic Development Corporation.
+The Indiana Economic Development Corporation offered BRC Rubber & Plastics, Inc. up to $63,250 in training grants based on the company's job creation plans.
+These incentives are performance-based, meaning until Hoosiers are hired, the company is not eligible to claim incentives.
+The city of Hartford City approved additional property tax abatement at the request of the Blackford County Economic Development Corporation.